roackb2/cyberloop/README.md

 The GitHub demo prints per-step logs (action, score, ladder level, remaining budget) and highlights probe blocks, strategy switches, and stop reasons to illustrate how the control loop stabilises exploration.

+### Example Output

+See a complete walkthrough with actual agent output: **[GitHub Agent Demo: Intelligent Repository Search](./docs/examples/github-agent-demo.md)**

+**What it demonstrates:**
+- ✅ Probes as gradient signals (not hard blockers)
+- ✅ Self-correcting exploration (narrow → broaden when stuck)
+- ✅ Actionable intelligence (answers with code examples)
+- ✅ Bounded resource use (budget tracking, stagnation detection)

 ---

 ## Project Structure